-Here at House of Marbles, during our normal day today jobs, wherever we work (be that the restaurant, warehouse, shop, warehouse or office), at some point a member of staff will be asked a question about how marbles are made.
+Here at House of Marbles, during our typical day-to-day jobs, wherever we work (be that the restaurant, warehouse, shop, or office), at some point, a member of staff will be asked a question about how marbles are made.
 In fact, it is one of the things we get asked about most, and for obvious reasons!

-Glass is also a material that has to be worked at high temperatures, which again seems counter-productive for a product that is sold for literally as little as a few pence.
+Glass is also a material that requires high-temperature processing, which seems counterproductive for a product sold for as little as a few pence.
 To understand why this material is used is therefore really important.

 The evolution of marbles

-Glass of course can still break and become damaged with use; however, it can be used to produce a large variety of designs that that are both pleasing to the eye and practical.
-The thickness of the glass means that while they can still be broken, they can also bear the brunt of the force of a normal game of marbles and live to tell the tale (bye, bye nuts).
+Glass, of course, can still break and become damaged with use; however, it can be used to produce a wide variety of designs that are both visually pleasing and practical.
+The thickness of the glass means that while they can still be broken, they can also bear the brunt of the force of a regular game of marbles and live to tell the tale (bye-bye nuts).

-• Make individual marbles to an exact size – there is a size that we aim for and what we call a ‘tolerance’ for size variation will normally vary by about 1mm either side of the intended size.
-Sometimes marbles produced will be over or under the desired threshold and those may be unsuitable for use.
+• Make individual marbles to an exact size – there is a specific size that we aim for, and the ‘tolerance’ for size variation will typically vary by about 1mm on either side of the intended size.
+Sometimes, the marbles produced will be either over or under the desired threshold, making them unsuitable for use.

-• Make all marbles to exactly the same size as each other – this is the same principle as the above and while marbles within the same batch will normally be more similar in size to one another there will always be some variation.
+• Make all marbles exactly the same size as each other – this is the same principle as the above.
+While marbles within the same batch will typically be more similar in size to one another, some variation is inevitable.

 The Marble Making Machine on display at House of Marbles in Bovey Tracey

-Among other things we are asked if marbles can be made with very specific colours, such as brand colours or pantone colours, and unfortunately this is just not possible.
-Another issue with trying to make marbles for specific purposes is often the expectation of cost and quantity.
-To be able to obtain and sell machine-made marbles at a very reasonable price (from just 5p depending on size) we need to produce very high quantities of each style!
-Not many businesses have the capacity to do this, but of course as we ARE House of Marbles and we have hundreds of thousands, or even millions of marbles in stock at any one time, enabling us to sell them to our trade and retail customers worldwide at the great price we do.
+Not many businesses have the capacity to do this, but as we are House of Marbles, we have hundreds of thousands, or even millions, of marbles in stock at any one time, enabling us to sell them to our trade and retail customers worldwide at the great prices we do.

 Collectors Marbles – made in a glassworks studio.

-Should you really NEED to have marbles made to order and the budget is there, then marbles can be produced by hand, and this is something that our glassworks, Teign Valley Glass, are able to do.
+Should you really need to have marbles made to order, and the budget is available, then marbles can be produced by hand, and this is something that our glassworks, Teign Valley Glass, are capable of doing.
 In these instances, it may not be possible to produce EVERY pattern that people might be able to think of because you are working with molten glass.

-In the glassworks studio here in Devon, they make a number of items.
-They make marbles less often but still with as much attention to detail as any of their other art glass pieces.
+In the glassworks studio here in Devon, they make several items.
+They produce marbles less frequently, but still with the same attention to detail as their other art glass pieces.
 Marbles produced in the glassworks here would typically be available to purchase for around £40-£60 per marble, so this is by no means a price that most people would associate with marbles.

 Some of the Collectors Marbles available through House of Marbles’ online & site shops